boennecd/parglm/cran-comments.md

 ## Test environments
-* Ubuntu 18.04 LTS with gcc 8.3.0
+* Ubuntu 20.04 LTS with gcc 10.1.0
-  R version 3.6.3
+  R version 4.1.1
-* Ubuntu 16.04 LTS (on travis-ci)
+* Ubuntu 20.04 LTS with gcc 10.1.0
-  R version 4.0.0
+  R version 4.1.1 with valgrind
+* Ubuntu 20.04 LTS with gcc 10.1.0
+  R devel 2021-10-09 r81024 with ASAN and UBSAN
+* Github actions on windows-latest (release), macOS-latest (release), ubuntu-20.04 (release), and ubuntu-20.04 (devel)
-* win-builder (devel and release)
+* win-builder (devel, oldrelease, and release)
 * `rhub::check_for_cran()`
+* `rhub::check(platform = c("fedora-clang-devel", "macos-highsierra-release-cran"))`

 ## R CMD check results
+There were no WARNINGs or ERRORs.

-There is a note about the size of the package on some platforms.
+There is a NOTE about the package size in some cases.

-I changed one of the tests such that it no longer checks the number of iterations used by the method.
-This is the reason the test failed on ATLAS which caused the package to get pulled of CRAN.
-However, the estimates where similar to the test values and hence checking the iteration number makes little sense.